nvlong17/devops-capstone/README.md

 - [x] Use AWS Elastic Kubernetes Service (EKS) for provisioning a Kubernetes cluster.

-Used `eksctl` with the following command to deploy 2 EKS clusters (replace `--name` for green/blue deployment):
+Used `eksctl` with the following command to deploy an EKS cluster:
 ```
 eksctl create cluster \
     --name longnv43-capstone \